rackdon/adyen-signature/README.md

 # adyen-signature
-Easy way to sign adyen request
+A clojure library designed to sign adyen requests